palash171/TrustOps/README.md

 ## What works today

-The current backend implements the first complete vertical slice of the moderation workflow:
+The current application implements a complete local vertical slice of the moderation workflow:

+### Backend
 - REST API for ingesting comments;
 - PostgreSQL persistence;
 - `PENDING`, `APPROVED`, and `REJECTED` moderation states;